vsotikov/test-tasks/ottivo/README.md

-# Ottivo Employers Vacation Calculator
+# Ottivo Employees Vacation Calculator

-This command line tool calculates the amount of vacation days available to Ottivo employers annually.
+This command line tool calculates the amount of vacation days available to Ottivo employees annually.
 Calculation is based on defined rules, that are described in `VacationDaysCalculator/Handlers` directory.
-Employers information is stored in `DataSource/Employers` class.
+Employee's information is stored in `DataSource/Employees` class.

 To run the command you should navigate to program root directory (the directory with this file) and launch command in a following way